leo-arch/clifm/README.md

       [user@hostname:S] ~/ $ help

 I you find some bug, and you will, try to fix it.
-It basically works, howerver; I myself use it as my main, and only, file manager;
-I couldn't be so bad, isn't it?
+It basically works, howerver; I myself use it as my main, and indeed only, file manager; it couldn't be so bad, isn't it?